ajpaolello/pythoncalculator/README.md

 - Exponents

 TODO:
-- Make an add function (two parameters for now)
+- Make an add function (two parameters for now) - DONE
-- Make a subtract function
+- Make a subtract function - DONE
-- Make a multiply function
+- Make a multiply function - DONE
-- Make a divide function
+- Make a divide function - DOME
-- Make an exponent function
+- Make an exponent function - DONE
 - Write unit tests using frameworks
-- Make a GitHub for the project
+- Make a GitHub for the project - DONE

 Reach Goals:
 - Have a check for number of digits